jtFuruhata/zenbuHQ/README.md

 - Hit `Ctrl`+`Shift`+`@` to open zenbuConsole

 ## Release Note:
-- Beta Ver 1.20.190327a
+- Beta Ver 1.20.190327c
-    - add zenbuVSCode selects `user-data` and `extensions` automatically
+    - zenbuVSCode selects `user-data` and `extensions` automatically
         - describe in the top of line at `*.code-workspace` such this:
             - `#zenbuVSCode default default`
         - first `default` for `user-data`, zenbuVScode directs to `.vscode/default/user-data`